 What happens to your excess after an accident?
 Well, once a driver has been involved in an accident, it’s not unusual for their compulsory excess to rise due to the increased risk of being in another accident, so be wary and keep an eye on any emails or letters from your provider.

-How else can I get cheaper car insurance?
+We've explained voluntary excess, but how else can you get cheaper car insurance?

 Increasing the voluntary excess on your car insurance policy is not the only way to get cheaper cover – there are many things you can do that could result in more affordable premiums, even if you’re a new or learner driver!